fils/CDFRegistryWG/onHarvesting.md

 ## Thoughts
 There are several approaches to extracting the triples from the JSON-LD.
 In this early testing we are justing some Go RDF libraries.
-However, a group doing this might also be interested in using something like the Apache Any23 or other such projects to extract the triples.
+However, another group doing this might also be interested in using something like the Apache Any23 or other such projects to extract the triples.

-### Issues
+### JSON-LD and blank nodes
-The biggest issue is the fact that default JSON-LD results in blank nodes in a RDF representation.
+An issue is the fact that it's easy to generate a JSON-LD document that results in blank nodes in a RDF representation.
-While this is fine in terms of SPARQL where blank nodes are effectively variables it is not so good in a LOD approach.
+While this is the issue in SPARQL where blank nodes are effectively variables this is not a major issue.
+It could be more of a factor in LOD approaches where blank nodes are going to obviously impact resource dereferencing on the net.
 However, through the use of @id in JSON-LD blank nodes can be removed.
 This make the JSON-LD a bit more involved to author but only by 1 entry per type.
+There are a lot of item type uses though.

 This potential solution raises a new issue in that by declaring these ID (URIs) we become responsible for them.
-Thus introducing a URI that requires "attention" in a LOD context.
+Thus introducing a URI that requires "attention" and maintenance in a LOD context.
+Further testing of the approach will reveal if this is a major factor or not in implementation patterns.

 ### Example results
 A simple run of this has already been done.
 The resulting triples were queried with the following SPARQL which